Skip to main content

 ROI Analysis

-Given the tuition cost and earnings data, it would take more than ten years for a graduate to earn the equivalent of their tuition.
-The college's graduation rate is 36.4%, and its retention rate is 30%.
+Given the tuition cost and earnings data, it would take more than ten years for a graduate to earn an amount equivalent to the cost of tuition.
+The debt-to-income ratio is not directly calculable with the provided data.

 Generated from College Scorecard & IPEDS data